matheger/matheger.github.io/index.md

 # Welcome!

 My name is Matt.
 I am a PhD researcher in molecular spectroscopy and quantum simulations who has recently decided to extend his career into the field of data analytics.
-In order to hone and showcase my analysis skills and programming capabilities, I have set up this website as a minimal, work-in-progress portfolio.
+This website works as a minimal, work-in-progress portfolio in order to hone and showcase my analysis skills and programming capabilities.

 For some example projects and code snippets, feel free to head over to the [Projects](/projects) page.

-If you are familiar with the Python programming language, you might also appreciate this relentlessly nerdy collection of nonsense.
+If you are familiar with the Python programming language, you might also appreciate [this](/python) little collection of relentlessly nerdy things.

 <br>

 {:.footnote style="color: #999;"}
-Please note that this site is not intended to be in view of the general public.
-For privacy reasons, I do not include personal details or contact information on this site.
-If you are reading this, then I have probably directed you here, and you should have all my relevant contact details already.
+Please note that I do not include personal details or contact information on this site for privacy reasons.
+If you are reading this, chances are you have all my contact details already.
 In that case, please feel free to reach out with questions or comments!